cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 TODO: Grammarly for sections

 In Python, data and equations can be visually represented using graphs and plots.
-We are showcasing how to use different plotting libraries, this includes Matplotlib, Bokeh, and Seaborn.
+Whereby showcasing how to use different plotting libraries, this includes Matplotlib, Bokeh, and Seaborn.

 ## Matplotlib